top of page

 The Psalms of Gratitude

-Gratitude plays a vital role in Psalm magic, and the Gratitude Psalms are specifically designed to express thanks and celebrate success.
+Gratitude plays a vital role in Psalm magic.
+The Gratitude Psalms are specifically designed to express thanks and celebrate success.
 Psalm 150, traditionally used to give thanks after achieving results through Psalm work, is particularly significant.
 Additionally, Psalm 66, a longer yet equally impactful text, is part of this collection and can deepen your expression of gratitude.

 Working With Other Psalm Collections

-To explore these in detail, visit arielscorner.com and head to the “Psalm Magic” section.
-Click on the “Psalm Collections” tab; you’ll find an organized list of categories, each with links to videos offering in-depth discussions and practical advice on working with the Psalms.
-Let these sacred texts become a source of wisdom and support in your journey.
+To delve into these in detail, visit arielscorner.com and navigate to the “Psalm Magic” section.
+Click on the “Psalm Collections” tab, where you’ll find an organized list of categories, each containing links to videos offering in-depth discussions and practical advice on working with the Psalms.
+Let these sacred texts become a source of wisdom and support throughout your journey.

-Each Psalm collection can be used to address a specific issue or goal.
-For example, if you’re tackling a healing challenge, you might work through the six healing Psalms—one Psalm per day—for six days.
-At the end of this cycle, reflect on how you feel.
-If you experience a sense of peace and certainty about your healing, it’s a sign that your desired manifestation is on its way, and you can discontinue working on that matter.
-If not, repeat the cycle until you feel that inner peace and certainty.
+Each Psalm collection can address a specific issue or goal.
+For example, if you are tackling a healing challenge, you might work through the six healing Psalms—one Psalm per day.
+At the end of this cycle, reflect on your feelings.
+If you feel a sense of peace and certainty about your healing, it’s a sign that your desired manifestation is on its way, and you can stop working on that matter.
+If not, repeat the cycle until you feel peaceful and certain.

 The same method applies to other collections.
 For instance: